jalexisg/SET08103/labs/lab08/README-old-travis.md

   - bash <(curl -s https://codecov.io/bash)
 ```

 If you go back to GitHub and look up your Releases you will see the new release there.
-Note that `seMethods.jar` has been added.
+Note that `devops.jar` has been added.

 ![Release on GitHub](img/github-release.png)